-Audit of the appropriateness of the tent increase rate, interest rates etc. used in these calculations.
+Audit of the appropriateness of the rent increase rate, interest rates etc. used in these calculations,

-To check the appropriateness of the evaluation of the matters related to the duration of the lease contracts and the extension options used contracts subject to the calculation of the rightof-use assets and the lease liabilities,
+To check the appropriateness of the evaluation of the matters related to the duration of the lease contracts and the extension options used in these calculations by selecting the sample contracts subject to the calculation of the rightof-use assets and the lease liabilities.